 Management is responsible for the day-to-day risks our company faces.
-Our board of directors is responsible to:
+Our board of directors is responsible for:

-- ensure that management has implemented an appropriate system to manage these risks, i.e., to identify, assess, mitigate, monitor, and communicate about these risks; and - provide effective risk oversight through the board's committee structure and oversight processes.
+- ensuring that management has implemented an appropriate system to manage these risks, i.e., to identify, assess, mitigate, monitor, and communicate about these risks; and - providing effective risk oversight through the board's committee structure and oversight processes.